genai-articles/nl2sql_with_agentic_reflection/README.md

 This is the same as steps A, B and C described above.
-No changes to those steps are required, except for the outputs of steps A, B and C being made available to the Validate and Prep.
-Review Prompt steps.
+No changes to those steps are required, except for the outputs of steps A, B and C being made available to the Validate and Prepare Review Prompt steps.

 ### Validate